AdibahR/AdibahR/README.md

 <h1 align="center">Hi 👋, I'm Rina Adibah</h1>
 <h3 align="center">Data Analyst | Data Scientist | Machine Learning Enthusiast 🚀</h3>

 Welcome to my tech playground! 📊 I'm passionate about transforming data into actionable insights and building impactful solutions.
-Currently embarking on an exciting journey in the world of data science and machine learning.

-I hold a **Master's degree in Business** and am currently studying a **Data Science and Machine Learning** program to deepen my expertise and contribute to innovative solutions in these fields.
+I’m a Data Analyst and Business Intelligence Analyst with a multidisciplinary background in Physics, Business, and Data Science, combining analytical rigor with business strategy to help organizations make smarter, data-informed decisions.

+Currently working as a Data Analyst Intern — Production Planning and Inventory Control (PPIC) Division at Segari, I specialize in supply chain and warehouse analytics, focusing on capacity planning, inventory optimization, and dashboard automation.
+I’ve built the Single Source of Truth (SoT) Master Table in BigQuery, standardized utilization metrics (DOI, slot gap, over-capacity), and developed real-time dashboards in Looker Studio and Metabase to support strategic decision-making across 10 fulfillment centers.

+Beyond industry experience, I have contributed to academic research in both business and AI domains — including a study on consumer purchasing intention in live commerce streaming and another on non-invasive blood glucose detection using Artificial Neural Networks (ANN).
+These works reflect my ability to connect data, business insight, and innovation to create measurable impact.

+Certified in Google Data Analytics, Google Advanced Data Analytics, and a graduate of Purwadhika’s Data Science & Machine Learning program, I bring hands-on technical skills in Python, SQL, Power BI, and Looker Studio, with expertise in machine learning, statistical analysis, and data storytelling.

+I thrive in fast-paced, cross-functional environments where data drives strategic growth, and I’m passionate about bridging analytics with business innovation — especially within dynamic industries like e-commerce, supply chain, and digital platforms.

 ## 🌱 What I'm Up To
 - 🧠 Diving deep into **Data Science** and **Machine Learning** fundamentals